Alternative versions of Thor (Marvel Comics): Eric Masterson

-Thor initially bonded with architect Eric Masterson to save the latter's life when he was injured as a bystander during one of Thor's battles.
+Thor initially bonded with architect Eric Masterson to save the latter's life when he was injured during one of Thor's battles.
 The bonding allows Masterson to transform into Thor while Thor's mind gains control.
 Later, Thor is punished for apparently killing Loki and exiled.
 Masterson retains possession of Mjolnir and the ability to transform into Thor's form, continuing his roles as a member of the Avengers and protector of Earth.
 Thor is eventually released from exile, but asks that Masterson continue serving as in his stead.
 Tricked by the Enchantress Masterson attacks Thor, and soon after relinquishes Mjolnir to Thor.
 In gratitude for his services, Odin provides Masterson with an enchanted mace, Thunderstrike, the name of which he uses as his new code name.
 He later heroically sacrifices himself to defeat the Egyptian god Set.
 The weapon and name Thunderstrike are later taken up by Masterson's son Kevin.